File Upload Guide¶

 This upload goes directly to cloud storage (not through the Laminr API), which provides better performance and reliability for large files.

-Step 3: Create File Record in Package¶
+Step 3: Create the File Record in Your Package¶

 After uploading, create the file record in your package: